Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 Top specialties: Surgery Rehearsal Platform (SRP) for neurosurgical pre-operative planning and rehearsal

-In 2010, Moty Avisar and Alon Geri envisioned the brilliant idea, and Surgical Theater was born.
+In 2010, Moty Avisar and Alon Geri envisioned a brilliant idea, and Surgical Theater was born.
 They created a surgical rehearsal platform (SRP) for neurosurgical procedures called Precision VR.

 It’s no wonder that the enterprise-wide visualization platform is helping neurosurgery at some top academic hospitals, including New York University, UCLA, Mayo Clinic, University Hospitals Case Medical Center, Mount Sinai, and more.